klml/drfrederson/README.md

 ## Administration

-There is no extra admininterface, edit existing pages with the edit button or create new with calling the page you want.
+There is no extra admininterface, edit existing pages with the edit button or create new pages with the error page.
 All information for the working admin on [admin.md](_source/admin.md).

-Cconfiguration is editable on ech page and in [config](config).
+Configuration is editable on each page after the `#meta#` and in the [config](config)-page.
-Sidebar, manues and other page-durable content [pagedurable](_pagedurable) is stored like a ''normal'' page (the concept is well adapted in [Mediawiki Sidebar](https://www.mediawiki.org/wiki/Manual:Interface/Sidebar)).
+Sidebar, menues and other page-durable content is stored like a ''normal'' page on [pagedurable](_pagedurable) (the concept is well adapted in [Mediawiki Sidebar](https://www.mediawiki.org/wiki/Manual:Interface/Sidebar)).

 ## Style and JS